 I contribute to teaching on the BA (Hons) and MA/PGDip Social Work programmes, convening modules in relation to disability and adult social care, supervising dissertations and Phd students.

-I have co-supervised two phd students to completion with projects on disabled leaders and the lived experience of young cochlear implant user and currently supervise 4 Phd students with projects on disabled women's activist, gendering Autism, disabled people' s experiences of employment in small and medium entprises and recovery in social work practice.
+I have co-supervised two phd students to completion with projects on disabled leaders and the lived experience of young cochlear implant user and currently supervise 4 Phd students with projects on disabled women's activist, gendering Autism, disabled people' s experiences of employment in small and medium entprises and older women with care and support needs who experience intimate partner violence.
 I am interested in supervising projects in the inter-disciplinary field of disability studies.

 Conference Papers and Presentations